soupglasses/opal-lang/README.md

 # Opal

-A language inspired by Ruby and Elixir, and which compiles to BEAM VM.
+A language inspired by Ruby and Elixir.

+Compiles to BEAM for easy interoperatbility with other BEAM languages (Erlang, Elixir).

 ## Example